alvarotrigo/fullPage.js/README.md

 ## skipIntermediateItems

 (default `false`).
-Defines whether to skip intermediate vertical sections and horizontal slides during navigation.
-Possible values are `true`, `false`, `sections`, and `slides`.
-It can, therefore, be applied just vertically or horizontally, or to both directions at the time.
+Determines whether to skip the scroll animation when navigating between non-consecutive vertical sections or horizontal slides.
+The possible values are `true`, `false`, `sections`, and `slides`, allowing you to apply this behavior vertically, horizontally, or in both directions.

 ### continuousVertical